 - Attend an informational CASA 101 meeting, which take place at the CASA Office on the third Thursday of every month at 10:00 a.m. and 6:00 p.m. and last 45 minutes to an hour.

 - Participate in a personal interview and thorough background screening

 - Maintain confidentiality of all client and court information

 - Ability to communicate effectively in English, both orally and in writing (being bilingual is a plus!)

 - Ability to respect and relate to people from various backgrounds

-- Be available for 3-4 hours a week to dedicate to CASA work
+- Be available to dedicate 3-4 hours per week to CASA work

 - Commit to the length of a case (average 15 – 18 months)

 *CASA of Northwest Arkansas does not and shall not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, selection of volunteers and provision of services.
 We are committed to providing an inclusive and welcoming environment for all volunteers and clients, children, parents or other family members and foster parents.